How to Use Your Free Time to Change Your Life

 When I read, I feel relaxed and grounded, and I get lots of inspired ideas and interesting thoughts.

 One of my main objectives with my blog right from the start has been to share with others the things that have had a positive impact on my life.

 And quite possibly, nothing has had as much of a positive impact on my life as reading.

 Books and magazines have entertained me, inspired me, expanded my mind, made me a better person, and helped me learn so much.

-They have also been a great source of company and have made me feel less alone by seeing my innermost thoughts articulated on paper.
+They have also been a great source of company and have made me feel less alone by seeing my innermost thoughts articulated in books.